Bani Sakhr: Late 19th century

-Two years later, 1877, the survey team led by Lieutenant Kitchener, found the Bani Sakher camped on the road to Jenin, and later between Beisan and Tiberias.
+Two years later, 1877, the survey team led by Lieutenant Kitchener, found the Bani Sakhr camped on the road to Jenin, and later between Beisan and Tiberias.
 Kitchener reported that their Sheikh, Fendi Al-Fayez, was the most powerful local leader and could muster 4,500 fighting men.
 The sheikh showed Kitchener a coat of mail that probably dated to the early centuries of the Arab conquests and appeared to be on good terms with the government.
 The tribe showed no sign of lawlessness, though local farmers had to harvest their crops early to avoid them being eaten by the grazing camels.
-The Beni Sakher showed no interest in the ongoing war in the Balkans and expressed a strong dislike of the Turks.
+The Bani Sakhr showed no interest in the ongoing war in the Balkans and expressed a strong dislike of the Turks.

-In November 1877 Kitchener visited the Beni Sakher again.
+In November 1877 Kitchener visited the Bani Sakhr again.
 This time they were camped in Wadi Farrah having left the area around Zerin in the Jezreel Valley following the murder near Nazareth of a British man, Mr Gale, about which they had come under suspicion.
 Sheikh Fendy was absent at Bosra selling camel to pilgrims on the Haj.
-The Beni Sakher were close to having a monopoly in this trade and could make £1,500 in a season.
+The Bani Sakhr were close to having a monopoly in this trade and could make £1,500 in a season.
 Whilst in Bosra the sheikh was arrested.
 His son was killed in a rescue attempt.
 The father was released and is reported as having said "My son and I were servants of the Sultan, now he has one less".
 This was taken to mean that the tribe would not engage in a blood feud.

-In 1891 missionaries reported fighting north of Kerak between the Beni Sakher and the Hameidah.
-And again in 1893 the route between Kerak and Madaba was closed due to fighting between the Beni Sakher and the Anazi.
+In 1891 missionaries reported fighting north of Kerak between the Bani Sakhr and the Hameidah.
+And again in 1893 the route between Kerak and Madaba was closed due to fighting between the Bani Sakhr and the Anazi.